PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "They might get a bit killed during the catching my Lord," cautioned Samga.

 "Whatever is left, you bring it to me.
-And them we will have them roasted on spits in the main hall."
+And them?
+We will have them roasted on spits in the main hall."

 "The Orc's won't like that, my Lord.
 Spoils the flavor of the meat."